 What are Virginia’s laws regarding marijuana?

-There are still federal laws in place that state marijuana possession, sale and cultivation is illegal.
-Someone facing federal charges will face stricter penalties than those tried at the state level.
+Keep in mind that while Virginia has legalized marijuana in some respects, there are still federal laws in place that criminalize marijuana possession, sale and cultivation.
+Someone facing federal charges will face stricter penalties than those charged and tried at the state level.

-It is important to point out that even when someone fits this description, he or she may still be arrested.
-As the MPP notes, the person could still have to spend time in jail and go to trial on drug charges.
+It is important to point out that even when someone fits the criteria for the use of medical marijuana, they may still be arrested.
+The person could still have to spend time in jail and go to trial for drug charges.

 In addition to criminal penalties, someone who has been convicted of a drug crime in Virginia may have difficulty finding employment or housing.
-Even arrests can remain on a criminal record for an extended period of time, creating roadblocks to the defendant’s successful future.
+Even arrests on their own—without a conviction—can remain on a person’s criminal record for an extended period, creating roadblocks to a successful future.

 It is imperative that people in Virginia remain aware of how the state addresses marijuana use and possession.
-Anyone who has questions about this matter should consult with an attorney.
+Anyone who has questions about this matter should consult with an experienced criminal defense attorney.